-This section gives a high-level overview of how the producer works and an introduction to the configuration settings for tuning.
+An Apache Kafka® Producer is a client application that publishes (writes) events to a Kafka cluster.
+This section gives an overview of the Kafka producer and an introduction to the configuration settings for tuning.

 The Kafka producer is conceptually much simpler than the consumer since it has no need for group coordination.
 A producer partitioner maps each message to a topic partition, and the producer sends a produce request to the leader of that partition.
 The partitioners shipped with Kafka guarantee that all messages with the same non-empty key will be sent to the same partition.